Students around the world loving God and fighting hunger.

 Your students will grow closer to Christ and each other as they fast together for 30 hours and raise funds to fight hunger.
 What’s more, when you do the Famine you’re challenging your students to be part of something bigger than themselves.
 To take action for God’s kingdom.
 To help save the lives of hungry kids.
 To permanently change the way your students see the world.

-World Vision will send you everything you need to put on an unforgettable Famine event, including a FREE Event Kit (a $50 value) with a Leader’s Guide, fundraising guides for each student, educational videos, and more.
-In 2021, the Famine is going all digital.
-The new digital should make it easier for you as a leader to share with assistant leaders and student leaders.
+World Vision will provide everything you need to plan an unforgettable Famine event, including a FREE digital event kit with a Leader’s Guide, a virtual fundraising guide, educational videos, and more.
+Starting in 2021, the Famine is going all digital.
+The new digital format should make it easier for you as a leader to share with assistant leaders and student leaders.
 Plus going digital saves trees and helps keep the cost down resulting in helping more kids!

 Every $40 you raise will help feed and care for a child for a month.
 World Vision puts the funds you raise to work by bringing emergency food aid to disaster zones and equipping families with the tools they need to overcome hunger in their communities.
 Together, we're empowering people in need to change the direction of their lives.
 What does this change look like?
 Parents equipped to grow healthier, more abundant crops and livestock.
 Communities gaining access to clean water for nutritious harvests.
 Children receiving basic medical care.
 Kids going to school.
 Families getting on their feet — and standing strong.

 World Vision is a Christian humanitarian organization dedicated to working with children, families, and their communities worldwide to reach their full potential by tackling the causes of poverty and injustice.
 Motivated by our faith in Jesus Christ, we serve alongside the poor and oppressed as a demonstration of God’s unconditional love for all people.
 We serve all people, regardless of religion, race, ethnicity, or gender.
 Visit worldvision.org to learn more.